Dating someone who's HIV-positive

 There is no way for a sexually active person to be 100 percent certain that s/he is protected from HIV infection or any other sexually transmitted infection (STI).
 However, there are many ways to significantly reduce risk of transmission, even for an uninfected person in a sexually active relationship with someone who is HIV-positive.

 Many studies have been conducted on serodiscordant couples, meaning that one partner is HIV-positive and the other is HIV-negative.
 Growing evidence suggests that as HIV medicines become more efficacious, HIV-positive individuals taking antiretroviral medications are significantly less likely to transmit the virus to a sexual partner than someone not taking medication.
-In fact, in a study of almost 3,000 monogamous serodiscordant couples, it was found that with the use of antiretroviral therapy, only 3.4% of sexually active couples would transmit HIV from the infected to uninfected partner over a period of 100 years.
+In fact, in a study of almost 3,000 monogamous serodiscordant couples, it was found that with the use of antiretroviral therapy, only 3.4 percent of sexually active couples would transmit HIV from the infected to uninfected partner over a period of 100 years.
 Risk is reduced even further when the following qualifications are met:

 - The HIV-positive partner complies fully with doctor’s instructions for antiretroviral medications and is evaluated regularly by her or his treating provider.
 This is crucial, because even a temporary slip-up in the HIV-positive individual’s medication regimen may facilitate rapid virus replication, thereby increasing viral load.